gitless-vcs/gitless/README.md

 There are several ways you can contribute to the project:

-- Design: if you have any feedback about Gitless's design we would love to hear from you.
-You can create an issue in the project with your feedback/questions/suggestions or shoot us an email.
 - Reporting bugs: did you find a bug? create an issue for it and we'll fix it ASAP.
 - Code: you can browse through the open issues and see if there's something there you would like to hack on.
 Is something missing? feel free to propose it!

-After you've contributed you can send us a pull request adding yourself to the AUTHORS file if you want to.
+- Design: if you have any feedback about Gitless's design we would love to hear from you.
+You can create an issue in the project with your feedback/questions/suggestions or shoot us an email.

 If you're planning on submitting code here are some useful things to know: